Condor-Performance-Modeling/how-to/README.md

 ## Create and register your ssh keys.

 Once you have access to a linux machine generate your public SSH keys.
 You will add this key to your github account.
-You need to do this for each machine that will clone or push to the CPM repo.

 ### Create your keys
 Your home directory is /nfshome/\<login id\>